edriessen/avicii-project/README.md

 After that, you'll need a `.txt` file for each song that you want to analyse.
 I use https://www.azlyrics.com to get my lyrics.

-Format each song file this way: `song index-album name-song title.txt`.
+Format each `.txt` file like this: `song index-album name-song title.txt`.

-For the song Peace of Mind by Avicii, the first song on the album TIM, this would be: `1-tip-peace of mind.txt`.
+For the song Peace of Mind by Avicii, the first song on the album TIM, this would be: `1-tim-peace of mind.txt`.
-I store the text files of the albums I generate inside a `songs` folder in my project.
+Store the text files of an albums inside the `songs` folder in my project.

 When you have the files ready, you can use `analyse_files_and_store_in_csv` from `analyse.py` to run the sentiment analysis and store the results in a csv file.
 The function takes two arguments:

 - path to song files, e.g. `songs/avicii tim`.
-- name of the csv file that will be stored in the output filder, e.g. `avicii tim`.
+- name of the csv file that will be stored in the output folder, e.g. `avicii tim`.

 A full example looks like this: